 Take a break at The Secret Kingdoms

 This new bookshop is also in the literary district.
 The owner, David Price is an extremely agreeable chap and encourages punters to help themselves to coffee (and if you’re lucky a bikkie) in the lounge area out back while they peruse his stock of second-hand and new English books.
-He’s really knowledgeable about the area and will be happy to let you in on some local secrets if you ask him nicely!
-The store also hosts regular literary events, which are well worth attending.
+He’s really knowledgeable about the area and will be happy to let you in on some local secrets if you ask him nicely – If you’re keen to explore the literary district, you can get my audio guide at Voicemap!
+Secret Kingdoms also hosts regular literary events, which are well worth attending.

 Eat dinner at Mercado Antón Martín